 Visiting Vietnam in Summer

-Consider the weather when planning your itinerary for Ho Chi Minh City or other exciting Vietnam destinations.
+Consider the weather when planning your trip to Vietnam.
 June, July, and August are when Vietnam is at the peak of its wet season.
 As you’d guess, there’s a whole lot of rain in summer.
 But temperatures are also high, so you’ll need quick-drying clothing with not many layers.
 Average temperatures are around 80° F, but it’s not uncommon to encounter days over 100° F.

 Our recommendation for what to wear in Vietnam in summer is to focus on light and quick-drying generic items –think shorts, lightweight pants, breathable cotton t-shirts, and a long-sleeve shirt.
 A couple of Vietnam outfit ideas are a pair of dark cotton joggers with a performance t-shirt and a pair of chino shorts with a linen tank.
 You definitely don’t want to be without your rain jacket and umbrella!